numba/numba/docs/source/developer/architecture.rst

 proportional to the ratio of the size of the given dimension to the sum of the sizes of all the dimensions of the iteration space.

-Parallel reductions are not natively provided by GUFuncs but our parfor lowering strategy allows us to use GUFuncs in a way that reductions can be performed in parallel.
+Parallel reductions are not natively provided by GUFuncs but the parfor lowering strategy allows us to use GUFuncs in a way that reductions can be performed in parallel.
 To accomplish this, for each reduction variable computed by a parfor, the parallel GUFunc and the code that calls it is modified to make the scalar reduction variable into an array of reduction variable whose length is equal to the number of Numba threads.
-In this way, each Numba thread makes modifications to its own copy of the reduction variable in the parfor body.
-Code is inserted into the main function after the parallel GUFunc has returned that does a reduction across this smaller reduction array and this final reduction value is then stored into the original scalar reduction variable.
+In addition, the GUFunc still contains a scalar version of the reduction variable that is updated by the parfor body during each iteration.
+One time at the end of the GUFunc this local reduction variable is copied into the reduction array.
+In this way, false sharing of the reduction array is prevented.
+Code is also inserted into the main function after the parallel GUFunc has returned that does a reduction across this smaller reduction array and this final reduction value is then stored into the original scalar reduction variable.